acfr/mcl/doc/source/style_guide.rst

 Your favourite IDE or `editor <http://en.wikipedia.org/wiki/Editor_war>`_ can help you adhere to the PEP8_ guidelines.
 This can be done by configuring a code checking tool to check your Python code.
 The tool **pep8.py** checks python code against some of the style conventions in PEP8_.
-You can install, upgrade, uninstall `pep8.py` with these commands::
+You can install, upgrade or uninstall `pep8.py` with these commands::

 .. code-block:: bash